The Importance of Hormone Balance During Pregnancy and Postpartum

 Hormonal Changes During Pregnancy: What to Expect?

-During pregnancy, your body undergoes a whirlwind of hormonal changes as it prepares to nurture and grow new life.
+During pregnancy, your body undergoes a whirlwind of hormonal changes as it prepares to nurture and grow a new life.
+The main hormones that shift during pregnancy include:

-• Human Chorionic Gonadotropin (hCG): This hormone is responsible for maintaining the production of progesterone and estrogen during early pregnancy, supporting the development of the placenta.
+• Human Chorionic Gonadotropin (hCG): Produced in early pregnancy, this hormone is responsible for maintaining the production of progesterone and estrogen, sustaining the uterine lining, and supporting the development of the placenta.

-• Relaxin: Released by the placenta, relaxin helps loosen ligaments and joints to accommodate the growing baby and facilitate an easier birth process.
+• Relaxin: Released by the placenta, relaxin helps loosen ligaments and joints to accommodate the growing baby and preparing the pelvis for childbirth.

-• Oxytocin: This “love hormone” helps initiate contractions during labor and stimulates the release of breast milk during breastfeeding.
-It also promotes bonding between the mother and the baby.
+• Oxytocin: This “love hormone” helps initiate contractions during labor and stimulates milk letdown during breastfeeding.
+It also promotes emotional bonding between the mother and the baby.

 Key hormonal shifts during postpartum include: